-We have a lot of contact with our customers and some roles require the wearing of a smart casual uniform, others may require you to abide by particular dress codes.
-Where a uniform is required Unite Students will provide this.
+We have a lot of contact with our customers and some roles require you to wear a smart casual uniform, while others may require you to abide by a particular dress code.
+Where a uniform is required, or if your role requires you to wear protective clothing, we’ll provide this.

 What benefits will I get with my salary?

-As well as a competitive salary Unite Students offers a variety of benefits, these vary depending upon the role and the level of the position, however you can expect at least:
+As well as a competitive salary, we offer a variety of benefits.
+These vary depending upon the role and the level of the position, however you can expect at least:

 What training and development opportunities will I be offered?

-As an Investors in People employer the continual development of our staff is really important to us.
-From your first day you will benefit from a training and development framework designed to meet your individual needs.
-Your development is structured to fit in with the way you work as well as face to face training we use a mixture of other methods to suit you including on-line refresher courses, self-paced e-learning and web-based materials.
+As an Investors in People employer, the continual development of our staff is really important to us.
+From your first day you’ll benefit from a training and development framework designed to meet your individual needs.
+Your development is structured to fit in with the way you work.
+As well as face to face training, we use a mixture of other methods to suit you including online refresher courses, self-paced elearning and web-based materials.

 Are there opportunities for career development?